kopax/postgresql-proxy-action/README.md

-# rsync deployments
+# PostgreSQL Proxy over SSH GitHub Action

-This GitHub Action deploys files in `GITHUB_WORKSPACE` to a remote folder via rsync over ssh.
+This GitHub Action creates a proxy for PostgreSQL over SSH

-Use this action in a CD workflow which leaves deployable code in `GITHUB_WORKSPACE`.

 The base-image (drinternet/rsync) of this action is very small and is based on Alpine 3.15.0 (no cache) which results in fast deployments.

+from Burnett01/rsync-deployments:

 ---